-If you have cosigners or guarantors on any of your debts, your decision to file bankruptcy may also affect them.
-If you do file for bankruptcy, however, there are ways to protect your cosigners.
-Read on to learn more about how bankruptcy affects the obligation of your cosigners and guarantors to pay your debts and what you can do to protect them.
+If you have cosigners or guarantors on any of your debts, your decision to file for bankruptcy will affect them.
+If you do file for bankruptcy, however, there are ways to prevent your creditors from pursuing your codebtors.
+Read on to learn more about how bankruptcy impacts the obligation of your cosigners and guarantors to pay your debts and what you can do to protect them.

 Your bankruptcy discharge only eliminates your obligation to pay discharged debts.
-It does not affect the responsibility or liability of the cosigners and guarantors on your debts.
+It doesn’t affect the responsibility or liability of the cosigners and guarantors on your debts.
 However, how much protection they will receive when you file depends on whether you file a Chapter 7 or Chapter 13 bankruptcy.

-When you file a Chapter 7, all collection activities against you must stop because of the bankruptcy’s automatic stay.
-However, the Chapter 7 automatic stay does not extend to your cosigners and guarantors.
+When you file a Chapter 7 bankruptcy, all collection activities against you must stop because of the bankruptcy’s automatic stay.
+However, the Chapter 7 automatic stay doesn’t extend to your cosigners and guarantors.
 So your creditors are free to pursue them to collect the debt.

 Even if you decide to file a Chapter 7 bankruptcy, you can take steps to protect your cosigners and guarantors from collection efforts by creditors.
 Here are your options.

-A Chapter 13 bankruptcy offers much more protection to your cosigners and guarantors, and gives you the opportunity to pay off cosigned or guaranteed debts through your repayment plan.
+A Chapter 13 bankruptcy offers greater protection to your cosigners and guarantors.
+Plus, you get more time to pay off the cosigned or guaranteed debt through your three- to five-year Chapter 13 repayment plan.

-When you file a Chapter 13, your cosigners and guarantors on consumer (non-business) debts are protected from your creditors under the automatic stay.
-This is called the Chapter 13 codebtor stay.
-However, your creditors can still ask the court to lift the automatic stay under the following circumstances:
+When you file a Chapter 13, the automatic stay protects cosigners and guarantors from creditors collecting on consumer (nonbusiness) debts—called the Chapter 13 codebtor stay.
+Your creditors can still ask the court to lift the automatic stay under the following circumstances:

-Also, keep in mind that the codebtor stay will end if your Chapter 13 is dismissed or converted to a Chapter 7 bankruptcy.
+Also, keep in mind that the codebtor stay will end if the court dismisses your case or converts the Chapter 13 to a Chapter 7 bankruptcy.